MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-azure-sdk/stop-start-virtual-machine.md.md

 ---
-title: Create, and delete virtual machine
+title: Stop and start virtual machine
-description: Use Azure SDK to create and delete a virtual machine. ms.topic: conceptual ms.date: 10/26/2021 ms.custom: devx-track-js
+description: Use Azure SDK to stop and start a virtual machine. ms.topic: conceptual ms.date: 10/27/2021 ms.custom: devx-track-js
 ---

-# Use Azure SDKs to create a virtual machine.
+# Use Azure SDKs to manage a virtual machine.

-Use the Azure SDKs to create and delete an Azure virtual machine.
+Use the Azure SDKs to create, manage, and delete an Azure virtual machine.

 ## Set up your development environment